dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 It also saves us from the need for a custom allocation mechanism, lets us send messages of various and dynamic sizes, and frees us from the burden of strict capacity constraints.
 So, if we don't need something more clever, maybe this is a good thing to try out.

-The cost of reference counting is okay.
+Finally, since we are using reference counting to manage memory, there will be some runtime cost to increment and decrement the reference counts.
+This isn't a big deal for us, in this case, because the performance is predictable (we won't be suddenly surprised by the non-deterministic reference count incrementing).

 Regardless of the actual efficacy of this approach, it will be interesting to try to build one in Rust, so let's get started.

 # Let's make one
 For the sake of these examples, let's assume that the built in Rust [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/index.html) is an appropriate lock free queue.
-It will be pretty easy to swap this with something different later, and, if we use the standard library, all of the examples will easily run in the rust playground.
+It will be pretty easy to swap this with something different later, and, if we use the standard library, all of the examples will easily run in the Rust playground.
 We are also going to fake a bunch of the details of the audio library.

 ## Fake audio library